 From the pass, a 4WD road leads up toward the summit.
 In fact, the road leads almost to the summit.
 Park at least 1,000 feet below the summit and enjoy the nice walk.
 You can easily climb Peak 8082 from the summit of this peak by hiking 1.0 miles to the south and crossing the connecting saddle.

 East Slopes Route, Class 2

 Steve and Margo Mandella climbed these peaks in May 2018.
-They approached the peak from the south via the Arco Pass Road. [(B)(18) page 293] Because of a heavy rain event earlier that year, the approach roads were severely washed out in places and they were not able to drive all the way to Beaverhead Pass with their high clearance 4WD.
-Thus, they accessed the peak from Beaverhead Pass Road on the northeast side between the two mountains.
-See their track below for their loop route.
-Their trip stats for the loop route: 4.93 miles and 1,906 feet gained.
+They approached the peak from the south via the Arco Pass Road [(B)(18) on Page 293].
+Because of a heavy rain event earlier that year, the approach roads were severely washed out in places and they were not able to drive all the way to Beaverland Pass with their high-clearance 4WD vehicle.
+Thus, they accessed the peak from Beaverland Pass Road on the Northeast Side between the two mountains.
+See the track below for their loop route.
+Their trip stats for the loop route: 4.93 miles with 1,906 feet of elevation gain.